Migrating Legacy Applications

 .aio

-: this file contains config variables that are useful for the CLI to facilitate the app, e.g. supported API services.
-This file can be committed to a source code versioning system.- You can manually update the file or use the
+: file containing configuration variables used by the CLI to facilitate the application, for example supported API services.
+This file can be committed to a source-code versioning system.- You may manually update the file, or use

 aio config